 - Recording your project in Tokyo, coordinate recording studios and other engineers if needed.

-- Coordinate musicians or singers for your recording project in Tokyo (possible to work online too)
+- Coordinate musicians or singers for your recording project in Tokyo (onsite or remotely)

-- Mastering coordination including more than 5 award winning mastering engineers in Europe, US and Japan
+- Mastering coordination including award-winning engineers in Europe, US, and Japan

 - Post Production mixing (Commercials, short movies, movies)